Health Care Social Work in California

 Continuing Education

 After obtaining your license, you must fulfill continuing education requirements to maintain and renew your license.
-This includes taking courses and training to stay current with developments in the field.
+This includes taking courses and training to stay current with developments in the profession.

 Specialization and Certification